dfavenfre/Bike-Sharing-Demand-Prediction/README.md

 # Hyperparameter fine-tuning with Optuna

 Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.
-We used Optuna both for finding best parameters and score and for visualising the importance and relations and which values of them useing more and getting better and faster result.
+We used Optuna both for finding best parameters and score and for visualizing the importance and relations to conclude which of the hyperparameters add value the most to the model.
+Slice plots provide a better perspective when it comes to fine-tuning the model.
+Slice plot shows, given the hyperparameter upper and lower bounds, which hyperparameter yields better results and the plot also shows a boundary for us to decide whether to increase or decrease upper boundary.
+Thus, it scopes us for more improvement.

 ## Extreme Gradient Boosting Model Regression Hyperparameter Importances